rachartier/tiny-devicons-auto-colors.nvim/README.md

 # tiny-devicons-auto-colors.nvim

-This is a Neovim plugin that automatically assigns colors to devicons based on their nearest color in a predefined color palette.
+A Neovim plugin that automatically assigns colors to devicons based on their nearest color in a predefined color palette.

+## Images

 #### Without plugin: